 The CTA button should be easily seen.
 This means making sure it’s not too small.
 Factoring in whitespace is important too.
 Whitespace around a CTA button can help distinguish it from the rest of the content.
 Another way to make your CTA button stand out is to use arrows to guide users along the path they should follow, ending with the CTA.

 Want to know if your landing pages and CTA buttons are working?
-Find out how to test your landing pages to see if they’re successful.
+ParkerWhite can show you how to test your landing pages to see if they’re successful.
+Contact us today.